guyc/octopress/source/_posts/2012-05-19-a-practical-pdf-generator.markdown

 logic from your application logic, and leaves your code and your breath minty fresh.
 So I really can't get all excited about writing PHP to spew forth well-formed XLS-FO.

-FOML - Formatting Object Markup Language
+FOML - Formatting Objects Markup Language
 ----

 {% pullquote %}